a2roger/backup/w2_sound/README.md

 ## Sketch: **`frequencyviz`**

 Demonstrates a variety of frequency-related analysis of a sound file, all based on the Fast Fourier Transform (FFT).
-The key difference between is that `Amplitude` represents the total "amount" of output at a given point in time, whereas `FFT` represents output across the frequency domain, essentially breaking apart the waveform into separate components.
+The key difference is that `Amplitude` represents the total "amount" of output at a given point in time, whereas `FFT` represents output across the frequency domain, essentially breaking apart the waveform into separate components.

 Start with this sketch to understand how to analyze frequency spectrums using the [p5.FFT](https://p5js.org/reference/#/p5.FFT) object.